Scudder family of missionaries in India: Third generation

-In 1877, Henry Martyn Scudder began a maternity clinic in Ranipet.
-Three years later, he resigned from the Arcot Mission and left for the United States.

 Ida S. Scudder (December 9, 1870 – May 24, 1960) dedicated her life to Indian women and the fight against plague, cholera and leprosy.
 In 1918, she founded the Christian Medical College & Hospital, Vellore.

 After seeing famine, poverty and disease in India as a girl, Ida intended to marry and live in the U.S. following her education at a Massachusetts seminary.
 In her early 20s, however, she returned to India to help her ailing mother at her mission bungalow in Tindivanam.
 Ida received an M.D. degree from Cornell University in 1899, returning to India with a $10,000 gift from a Manhattan banker.
 She founded a small clinic for women in Vellore, 75 mi from Madras, and treated 5,000 patients in two years.

 Ida opened a medical school for women in Vellore 1918.
 Although skeptics said that she would be lucky to get three applicants, she had 151 the first year.
 Although the Reformed Church in America was originally the school's main funder, when Ida agreed to make it coeducational it obtained the support of 40 missions.
 Of its 242 students in 2005, 95 were men.

-In 1953, at age 82, Ida received Hobart and William Smith Colleges' Hobart and William Smith Colleges#Elizabeth Blackwell Award as one of 1952's five outstanding women doctors.
+In 1953, at age 82, Ida received Hobart and William Smith Colleges' Elizabeth Blackwell Award as one of 1952's five outstanding women doctors.
 She died in 1960, at age 90, in Kodaikanal.

 A commemorative stamp was issued on August 12, 2000, as part of the Christian Medical College Vellore centennial.
 Its first-day cover depicts Ida caring for pregnant women.

+Ida’s brother John Scudder and sister Ethel Scudder were also involved in medical work.

+Lewis R. Scudder was a grandson of John Scudder Snr and served in India with the Dutch Reformed Church in America.

+Henry Martyn Scudder Junior began a maternity clinic in Ranipet in 1877.
+Three years later, he resigned from the Arcot Mission and left for the United States.
+He was later found guilty of murdering his mother-in-law Elizabeth Dunton.